Building a Procurement Dashboard? Here are Four Must-Haves

 • Top savings by project

-Are you sure you want to build a procurement dashboard?
+Are you sure you want to build a procurement analytics dashboard?

 You should also keep in mind that the four factors we’ve mentioned here are just the must-haves.
 There are countless other functionalities that you need if you want to achieve best-in-class procurement performance management.